Desert riding on the KVR from Penticton to Okanagan Falls |

 Naramata to Penticton (10 km one way)

 This has become one of my favourite sections of the trail and is definitely easy!
 You'll be riding downhill at a 2.2% rail grade for most of the ride and will wonder if you were even pedaling for much of it.
-Stop at Hillside Estate Winery en route and enjoy riding through orchards as you make your way down to Penticton.
+Stop at wineries along the way if you want, and enjoy riding through orchards as you make your way down to Penticton.

 Easy riding on the KVR from Naramata to Penticton |

-And, UPDATE for 2018 - there is now a concrete pump track right across the road from the Hillside Estate Winery, right beside the KVR!!
+And, there is now an asphalt pump track right across the road from the Hillside Estate Winery, right beside the KVR!!
+There's also a large parking lot here which we've used for shuttling before with my husband meeting us here when we've ridden from higher up.

 The ride from Arawana Road down to Penticton is just under 10 km one way.
 We finished our ride at the Bench Market while my husband biked back up for the vehicle this year but last year we had a family member drive us back up for the truck.